EnFinlay/retsly-js-backbone/README.md

  - Transactions

 - {String} vendorID
 Sets the user tokens and ids

+More info regarding Resources can be found in the [Retsly Documentation](https://rets.ly/docs/retsly/index.html#hero)

-Everything else is the same as backbone commands
+To Fetch is the same as the Backbone commands.

 - collection.fetch(cb)

-Now you can include <new file name> anywhere that you need to use it.
+More info regarding backbone can be found from the [Backbone Documentation](http://backbonejs.org/)

 ## Repo Owner